 It's definitely not easy.
 But [I’ve] found a lot of support in other Black women who have been in this experience, who have been student body presidents, other students of color who've been student body presidents.
 Just being able to connect with them and find solace—that is something that I draw a lot of support and inspiration from.
 But also reminding myself that I also have a duty to show up as my most authentic self for other students of color, who are going to follow in my position.

-Could you elaborate a little bit more on that?
+Could you elaborate a lit

 It's very much the mentality of lift as you climb, so trying to connect with others—student leaders of color—and supporting them in the issues that they're experiencing, and then the way that they are supporting me, even other Black students or organizations.
 We connect very frequently just to support each other because, at the end of the day, we're all going through these similar experiences just with different faces and names attached to them.
 We're really trying to collectively find our place at this university.
 So it's not even a student government thing.
 It's trying to uplift and prioritize the needs of Black students around campus, and that's only something that could happen collectively.

 Harris’ tagline for the evening of the deb

 I think I have that moment every day to be honest.
 It's a very regular moment.
 It's not always that you feel safe enough or comfortable enough to say, "I'm speaking," because that in itself is pushing back in a lot of ways.
 But I think I've definitely learned how to push back and demand respect in those spaces because yeah, my identity definitely plays a big role in how people respond to me even with something as simple as mannerisms in a meeting.
 Sometimes it'll be me and [Vice President Caleb Hineman]—and my VP’s a white-passing man—sometimes they'll assume that he's president, and that I'm VP right off the bat.
 Or they'll spend the whole meeting only directing and speaking towards him and not at me.